-Before your visit, please make sure to have a copy of the medical records from each healthcare facility where you/your child have undergone treatment, testing, evaluation, surgery, or any other medical procedure.
-You may send a completed copy of the authorization for the release of medical information from other healthcare facilities to each facility and ask them to send records by fax (if 30 pages or fewer) to 216.445.6935 or postal mail to:
+Before your visit, please make sure to have a copy of the medical records from each healthcare facility where you/your child have undergone treatment, testing, evaluation, surgery or any other medical procedure.
+You may arrange to have medical records faxed (30 pages or less) to our department at 216.445.6935 or sent by postal mail to:

 Amy Shealy, MS, CGC

 Cleveland, OH 44195

 It's also helpful to bring a list of your/your child's local medical providers to ensure that medical records from your Cleveland Clinic appointments are sent to the providers you would like to receive a copy.

 - The Medical Concierge service at Cleveland Clinic can assist out-of-state patients with their travel needs, including hotel recommendations, car rental, and other services.

 - Maps and Directions